IvanReyesO7/GatoCM/README.md

 ## Building the base rails image

-You can build the base unicorn image by running the following command:
+You can build the base api_console image by running the following command:

 ```
 docker-compose build api_console
 ```

-Anytime you add a RubyGem to Gemfile or a node package to package.json, you will need to re-run that command.
+Anytime you add a RubyGem to Gemfile or a node package to package.json, you will need to re-run this command.

 ## Initializing the app for the first time